Chapleau, Ontario: Economy

 Main employers in Chapleau include the Canadian Pacific Railway and Ryam Lumber.
 Tourism is also an important part of the economy with several outfitters and lodges operating in the area.

 In 2012, the Chapleau Economic Development Corporation (CEDC) was founded as an independent, non-profit organization.
 Resolution 28-371, passed by the Chapleau Town Council on September 24, 2012, established the existing agreement between the Township and the CEDC.

 Goldcorp is working towards the advanced exploration phase at the Borden Gold project.

 Borden Lake Mine opened September 23, 2019, creating many jobs for the local populace.

+Government

+The town is governed locally by a five-member council.
+The current council is made up of Mayor Ryan Bignucolo and Councillors Lisi Bernier, Paul Bernier, Cathy Ansara and Alex Lambruschini.

 Wireless mesh Internet

 Starting on November 9, 2005, Chapleau residents began testing a wireless mesh Internet technology in a program called Project Chapleau.
 This Wi-Fi connection covered the entire town and was the first of its kind in Canada.

 This service was designed and implemented by Bell Canada Enterprises, Nortel Networks, and the Township of Chapleau.

 An analysis of the impact of high-speed internet on the residents and town of Chapleau was published in 2010 by Jessica Collins and Barry Wellman.

 In April, 2007, Project Chapleau concluded without a reason being given.
 The Project Chapleau office (The Chapleau Innovation Centre) was converted into a public internet access point, with job search and community networking facilities.